microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2020/Template.md

 }
 ```
 To use template we will do followings
-1. We will define one layout for expense item, and remove all existing layouts for the expense item.
+1. We keep one layout of expense item for template, and remove all other layouts of the expense items.
-2. We format the layout with template
+2. We format the layout with the template
 3. We provide data that the template expects

 ```json